angular/angular-cli/docs/documentation/build.md

 ### Bundling & Tree-Shaking

-All builds make use of bundling and limited tree-shaking, while `--prod` builds also run limited dead code elimination via UglifyJS.
+All builds make use of bundling and limited tree-shaking, while `--prod` builds also run limited dead code elimination via Terser.

 ### `--build-optimizer` and `--vendor-chunk`